-Software licensing models have had a drastic change over the last decade; specifically, we’ve seen a massive transition from perpetual licensing models to subscription licensing models.
-Two years ago, Gartner estimated that roughly 80% of software licenses would be on a subscription model by 2020, which is a stark difference from the early 2000s when perpetual licensing was pervasive for most business software.
+Software licensing models have had a drastic change over the last decade.
+We’ve seen a massive transition from perpetual licensing models to subscription licensing models.
+Two years ago, Gartner estimated that roughly 80% of software licenses would be on a subscription model by 2020.
+That is a stark difference from the early 2000s when perpetual licensing was pervasive for most business software.

-The main reason for this shift is the rapid adoption of Software as a Service (SaaS) and cloud technology, which is almost always offered on a subscription basis.
+The main reason for this shift is the rapid adoption of Software as a Service (SaaS).
+SaaS is almost always offered on a subscription basis.
 Why?
 Because cloud technologies don’t require additional hardware and negate the capital investment that comes with perpetual licensing and ongoing maintenance.
 But wait, before we go any further, we need to flush out how these licenses are different.

 The Difference Between Perpetual and Subscription Licensing

-A lot of what defines these two licensing models is in the title: perpetual licensing is a concrete, long-standing commitment between the user and the software provider, whereas subscription licensing has a set duration that the user can define.
+A lot of what defines these two licensing models is in the title.
+Perpetual licensing is a concrete, long-standing commitment between the user and the software provider.
+Subscription licensing has a set duration that the user can define.
 With the former, a company purchases the license for an upfront cost and has indefinite usage rights.
 The software provider will generally offer maintenance options, support plans, and upgrades on top of the initial license.